infinite-energy/infinite-energy.github.io/index.md

 > Live forever, or die trying.

 Yes, this sounds insane.
 Physics has been extremely clear on the law of conservation of energy so far.
 However, since Physics has not yet provided us with a complete understanding of the Universe, we think it's our moral obligation to look for a source of infinite energy.
 This will allow our civilization to continue in some form, forever.
 This gives us a powerful sense of meaning.
+More about this, [here](/2023/04/16/why-we-want-infinite-energy/).

 [//]: # (TODO - add link to main article)